Coumarin Levels in Cinnamon

-Coumarin Levels in Cinnamon: The Definitive Guide (Safety & Types)
+Coumarin Levels in Cinnamon: The Definitive Guide to safe Cinnamon

 Mike de Livera

 Got concerns about coumarin in cinnamon?
 Smart move.
-To keep your meals safe and nutritious, you have to know what goes in your spices.
-And coumarin is not an exception.
+To keep your meals safe and nutritious, you must know what goes in your spices.
+And coumarin is no exception.

-We’ll break down the coumarin levels in various types of cinnamon, from the most common to the rare, and discuss what that means for your health.
+We’ll discuss the coumarin levels in various types of cinnamon, from the most common to the rare, and what that means for your health.

 It’s all about helping you choose wisely so you can keep enjoying that cinnamon kick without worry.
 Stick with us to get the scoop on which cinnamon is coumarin-safe for your spice rack and your well-being.